BlueBrain/axon-synthesis/README.md

 A package to synthesize artificial axons.

 The main documentation, is available here: ?????????
+(TODO: Add proper link)

 ## Installation